-Green Point and the establishment of the Cambrian-Ordovician boundary planktonic graptolites.
+- 165 lower position, at or close to the first appearance of planktonic graptolites, near the base of the Tremadocian Series.
 During the following years, conodonts were found to be more cosmopolitan in their distribution than graptolites, and came to be favoured for use in the definition of the boundary.
-The west coast of Newfoundland/Terre Neuve/Ktaqamkuk, in Canada, exposes the Cow Head Group, a succession of fossiliferous Cambrian to Ordovician slope sedimentary rocks formed on the margin of the Paleozoic Iapetus Ocean.
-The succession was initially mapped at Cow Head by Whittington and Kindle (1963), who showed that it spanned the Cambrian-Ordovician boundary.
-Correlation between the multiple sections along the coast was achieved by James and Stevens (1986) who identified a section at Green Point (Fig. 2), in Gros Morne National Park, as the most distal part of the slope succession.
-The succession contains fossils from four different fossil groups that are useful for correlation: conodonts, trilobites, graptolites, and radiolarians.
-The international global Global Boundary Stratotype Section and Point (GSSP) for the Cambrian-Ordovician boundary was defined at Green Point in 2001, at the base of the Iapetognathus fluctivagus conodont Biozone, in the middle of bed 23 of Cooper et al. (2001).
-This was the location chosen by us for Boundary | Time | Surface.
+The west coast of Newfoundland/Terre Neuve/Ktaqamkuk, in Canada, exposes the Cow Head Group, a succession of Cambrian to Ordovician slope sedimentary rocks formed on the margin of the Paleozoic Iapetus Ocean.
+The succession was initially mapped at Cow Head by Whittington and Kindle (1963), who showed - 170 that it contained the Cambrian-Ordovician boundary (as it was then understood).
+Correlation between the multiple sections along the coast was achieved by James and Stevens (1986) who identified a section at Green Point (Fig. 2), a location in Gros Morne National Park, as the most distal part of the slope succession.
+The succession contains fossils from four different biostratigraphically useful fossil groups: conodonts, trilobites, graptolites, and radiolarians.
+The international global Global Boundary Stratotype Section and Point (GSSP) for the Cambrian-Ordovician boundary was defined at Green Point in 2001 at - 175 a point in the section described by Cooper et al. (2001), the middle of their bed 23, at the base of the Iapetognathus fluctivagus conodont Biozone.
+This was the location chosen by us for Boundary|Time|Surface in 2014.